mongodb/docs/source/reference/configuration-options.rst

    data files are in an old format.

-   When specified for a :program:`mongos` instance, this option updates the meta data format used by the :term:`configdb`.
+   When specified for a :program:`mongos` instance, this option updates the meta data format used by the :term:`config database`.

 Replica Set Options
 ```````````````````